pascalr/heda-server/README.md

 ## Docker
 docker images # to list all docker images
 TODO: Only copy min js files inside the docker image

+## Healthy programming

+I have an unhealthy habit of constantly trying to improve.
+When you have a clear goal, it's Ok it does not matter very much.

+So let's say I start writing an app.
+I have a lot of things to do.
+A have a lot of ideas.
+I start working and everything goes great.
+But then I'm in the middle of writing the app and I start to lose focus.
+I start to think to much about the how and not enough about the what.
+By the end when I'm about to finish the app, I am constantly wanting to rewrite everything a better way.
+It's fine, do it better for the next project.
+But who cares for this one.
+If I change how something is done, THERE MUST BE A VALID REASON.
+I need a what.

+THE ABSOLUTE WORST THING I COULD DO RIGHT NOW IS TO TRY TO IMPROVE THE CODE IN THE HOPE THAT SOMEONE SEES IT WHEN I POST FOR A JOB...
+I WOULD GET STUCK IN A CONSTANT LOOP OF IMPROVEMENT AND DEPRESSION...